marcnol/pyHiM/docs/source/user_guide/pipeline_overview.md

 ![diagram of visualization](../_static/diagrams/use_cases.png)

-1. **Preprocessing:** Organization and formatting of the input data before proceeding to the actual analysis (e.g. registration or calculation of 2D projection).
+1. **Preprocessing:** Organization and formatting of the input data before proceeding wih the analysis (e.g. registration or calculation of 2D projection).
 2. **Identification:** Image segmentation (e.g. detection of FISH spots, segmentation of nuclei or cells, etc.) and calculation of the 3D-coordinates.
-3. **Matching:** Addressing each detection to a specific mask.
+3. **Matching:** Addressing each detection to a unique mask.
 4. **Postprocessing:** Formatting output data to make post-analysis easier for the user (ex: pairwise distance matrices).
 5. **Visualization:** Indicating live-progress and results to the user (as `.png` images and `.md` file).